YGNTECHSTARTUP/2048/README.md

 *   Full customization options via \`gameConfig\` in \`constants.ts\`
 *   Smooth animations using Framer Motion
 *   Dynamic tile colors and score based on value
+*   Used the Keyboard events for the Effective User Experience

 <h2>🛠️ Installation Steps:</h2>